Robin Williams

 Robert De Niro and Robin Williams

-The actor said that the roles from the 1991 movies – Steven Spielberg’s Hook and Terry Gilliam’s The Fisher King – were among his favorite ones,
+The actor considered his roles in two 1991 films – Steven Spielberg's Hook and Terry Gilliam's The Fisher King – among his favorites.

 Robin Williams in Hook